 by Kelly Burris PhD June 5, 2014

-Emotion drives behavior and people seek out coaches, counselors, psychotherapists and psychiatrists because they want to feel better.
-Replacing the broad generic terms of mental health & mental illness to the focused, solution-based terms of “Emotional Health and Emotional Wellness” is the absolute first step to mental health reform.
+Emotion drives behavior and people seek out coaches, counselors, psychotherapists, and psychiatrists because they want to feel better.
+Replacing the broad generic terms of mental health & mental illness with the focused, solution-based terms of “Emotional Health and Emotional Fitness” is the absolute first step to mental health reform.
 This goes beyond stigma or political correctness.
 There are key reasons for this change, which will ultimately shape all reform put into place.

 by Kelly Burris PhD February 17, 2014

 The current buzzword in mental health is measurable outcomes yet very few if any in mental health or coaching produce measurable outcomes.
 The question to everyone in the business of mental health or coaching is, “What is the reason for not producing measurable outcomes for your clients?”
 Every Certified Burris Coach is required not just to produce a measurable outcome but measurable improvement across a three-instrument twenty-two point checklist in order to complete their certification.
 At Burris Institute we believe mental health and coaching clients should require their practitioners to have a measurable outcome in place and following are the top five reasons for doing this.